Christine is a Participant in our John Holland Pathway Program. Here’s a snapshot of her experience.

 Another highlight of the program for Christine has been the training provided by Jesuit Social Services.
 “It was a real eye-opener to have open conversations about the Australian workplace culture – ways of thinking, behaving, and sharing how these compare to my prior experiences.
-It really assisted me to adjust quickly and when someone asked me if I’d like to go for lunch or a coffee, I realised that didn’t mean they were going to pay like it would mean back home.”
+One of the biggest surprises is how supportive John Holland are of their female employees.
+They have been accommodating to ensure I can thrive at work and still be a good mother.”

-“I am so grateful to be starting a new life here with my family and excited about all the opportunities that are now in front of me.
-More than half of the population in my home country, Rwanda live on $1.25 a day.
-I am now able to support my family here and also send money to Rwanda to help my extended family as well.”
+According to the World Bank 2018 Review, by 2030 nearly 9 out of every 10 people in extreme poverty will be living in Sub-Saharan Africa.
+“I am so grateful to be starting a new life here with my family and excited about all the opportunities that are now in front of me.”
 Christine is proud of her achievements and hopes to be a “role model for her own children as well as girls and boys in her community who now might start to think about becoming an engineer themselves.”

 Christine is excited about starting the John Holland Graduate Program in 2019 which will give her opportunity to work across different divisions of the business over two years and “see where it takes me, but I know it can only be upwards from here.”